 - The commitment and leadership needed throughout this long process

 - Developing awareness about white dominant cultural norms and bias against people of color

 - Defining institutional racism and its manifestations within an organization

-- What creates a safe space for courageous and difficult conversations about race
+- Creating safe spaces for courageous and difficult conversations about race

 - Allowing for the co-creation of ideas

-Trina Jackson is the Practice Leader for Community Engagement at TSNE MissionWorks.
-Trina has nearly 20 years of community-based experience as an organizer, facilitator, and strategist in the social justice movement.
+Trina Jackson has nearly 20 years of community-based experience as an organizer, facilitator, and strategist in the social justice movement.
 Her background includes activism within communities of color in Boston and working with nonprofits, facilitating community dialogues, and consulting on issues of anti-oppression, civic engagement, economic justice, racial justice, leadership development, collaboration, and movement building.

-Unless otherwise noted, all workshops are held at the NonProfit Center in the 2nd Floor Community Conference Center, conveniently located in Downtown Boston at 89 South Street, Boston 02111 near South Station.
+Unless otherwise noted, all workshops are held on the 2nd Floor Conference Center at the NonProfit Center, conveniently located in Downtown Boston at 89 South Street, Boston 02111 near South Station.
 For detailed directions please visit http://www.nonprofitcenterboston.org/directions